Netruk44/steam-embedding-search/readme.md

 - **Overview**: A simple React interface for querying the API.
 - **Important**: Not very configurable at the current moment.
 API is hardcoded to my home computer.
 - Use `npm run build` to build the static files (available in `./build`).
-- Use `npm run start` to start a development server.
+- Use `npm start` to start a development server.

 ## Example Results